Blog & News

 - Clothing or jewelry fitting tight in certain area

 - A tingling or crawling sensation on the skin (only in some patients)

 How is Lymphedema Treated?

-There is no specific cure for lymphedema.
-Treatment for lymphedema is done through physical therapy and should be given only by a certified lymphatic therapist who has graduated from a 135-hour certification program.
+There is no cure for lymphedema, but symptoms can be managed with a combination of diet, exercise, skincare, and bandaging or compression.
+Treatment often includes physical therapy or occupational therapy from a certified lymphatic therapist who has graduated from a 135-hour certification program.